hmcts/sscs-cor-frontend/README.md

 This application is the public facing service for Manage Your Appeal (MYA).

 MYA was adapted from the Continuous Online Resolution (COR) service.
-There are still many configuration references to COR and SSCS-COR as to change these to MYA would require building it as a new service and migrating over which is non-trivial engineering effort for low benefit.
+There are still many configuration references to COR and SSCS-COR, and changing these to MYA would require building it as a new service and migrating over which is a non-trivial engineering effort for low benefit.

 It relies upon the SSCS Tribunal api backend service (https://github.com/hmcts/sscs-tribunals-case-api)